buley/personal/src/content/integration.md

 - Logic sharp, not emotionally avoidant
 - Analysis precise, not overthinking
 - Self-sufficiency resilient, not rejecting

+> *"The unexamined life is not worth living." — Socrates*

 **Strategic Implementation:**
 Use strengths with awareness—pushing them when needed, but knowing when to refine or redirect them.